 CLACKAMAS, Ore. – Recreational fishermen will have through Sept.
 22 to keep hatchery Chinook salmon from Buoy 10 upstream to the Warrior Rock/Bachelor Island deadline under a season extension approved today by fishery managers from Oregon and Washington.

 The season extension was adopted based on the latest fish passage and harvest data.
-It is the second time this month that the Buoy 10 Chinook season has been extended following lower than expected catch rates.
+It is the second time this month that the Buoy 10 Spring Chinook season has been extended following lower than expected catch rates.
 This action also extends the ongoing hatchery-only Chinook season from Tongue Point upstream to Warrior Rock.
 Both sections of the river are scheduled to reopen to any Chinook again Oct.
 1 when the adult Chinook daily bag limit increases to two fish under permanent rules.

-Only hatchery Chinook may be retained during the Sept.
+Spring salmon fishing guides can only retain hatchery Chinook may be retained during the Sept.
 15 – 22 extension; all wild fish must be released unharmed.
 The daily adult bag limit is two salmonids a day, of which only one may be a Chinook and only one may be a hatchery steelhead.
 The effective area is from Buoy 10 at the Columbia River mouth upstream approximately 88 miles to the Warrior Rock lighthouse/Bachelor Island line.